ngi-nix/inventaire/README.md

 After startup you should be able to navigate to `<host>:80` and see inventaire's interface.

-Upladed data should be kept and stored in the specified `statePath`
+Uploaded data should be kept and stored in the specified `statePath`.